VSMourya/Bending-activity-recognition/README.md

 ### Introduction

-The "Human Activity Recognition" project utilizes the YOLOv8 model for keypoint detection and a Random Forest classifier to recognize the "person_bending" action.
+The "Bending Activity Recognition" project utilizes the YOLOv8 model for keypoint detection and a Random Forest classifier to recognize the "person_bending" action.
 The project consists of two pipelines:

 1."Make_alerts.py" generates real-time alert videos from a live camera feed, saving them in the "alert_vids" folder.